-The Directors are in the process of making an assessment of the impact of these amendments, new standards and new interpretations, The amendments are not expected to have any major impact on the Group's financial statements.
-With regards to changes relating to IFRS 17, the Company has already adopted the standard.
+The directors are in the process of assessing the impact of these amendments, new standards and new interpretations is expected to be in the period of initial application.
+The amendments are not expected to have any major impact on the Company's financial statements.